Placing text in the margins

 whichever button was last used).
 On the dropdown menu, click the button for

-Word 2013: On the Home tab of the Ribbon, in the
+Word 2013 and above: On the Home tab of the Ribbon, in the

 Paragraph group, click the arrow beside the Borders button.
 On